 If you have a Medicare Card, the actual medicines are free but you will be charged the usual co-payment paid for a prescription.
 This is currently $38.30 per month for general patients and $6.20 per month if you have a Health Care Card.

-The DAA drugs are well tolerated with only minor side effects.
+The new treatments are well tolerated with only minor side effects.

 Ibavyr (ribavirin) can involve anaemia, fatigue, headache, skin irritation and insomnia.

-Pregnancy must be strictly avoided by both men and women treated with interferon-based treatment (because of the ribavirin) – during treatment and for 24 weeks after.
-Generally speaking, pregnancy should also be avoided with DAA drugs.
+Pregnancy must be strictly avoided during treatment and some time afterwards.
 Talk to your doctor, or phone the Hepatitis Infoline.

 Does treatment interfere with other drugs I am taking?